bbauska/ShayHowe-Adv-HTML5-CSS3/readme.md

 <h4>Citations & Quotes</h4>

-The beginner's guide discusses <a href="https://learn.shayhowe.com/html-css/working-with-typography/">
+The beginner's guide discusses <a href="https://learn.shayhowe.com/html-css/working-with-typography/" rel="noopener noreferrer" target="_blank">
 citations and quotes</a>, and when to use the cite, q, and blockquote elements accordingly.
 As a quick reminder, the cite element refers to a title of work, the q element identifies dialog or prose, and the blockquote element is used to code longer formed quotes, commonly from external